asorbini/rticonnextdds-ros2-demos/README.md

 source <NDDSHOME>/resource/scripts/rtisetenv_<ARCH>.bash

 # Create a workspace and enter it
-mkdir -p ws-connext-demos-rmw/src
+mkdir -p ws-connext/src

-cd ws-connext-demos-rmw
+cd ws-connext

 # Clone rmw_connextdds (use `-b <branch>` to clone a branch for a specific
 # release, or leave it out to target Rolling)